rulewis/journey-optimizer.en/help/using/offers/export-catalog/access-dataset.md

 ![](../../assets/dataset-preview.png)

-For more information on how to browse and use datasets, refer to [Adobe Experience Platform datasets documentation](https://experienceleague.adobe.com/docs/experience-platform/catalog/datasets/user-guide.html?lang=en#getting-started).
+For more information on how to browse and use datasets, refer to [this page](../../get-started-datasets.md).